1iveowl/WebsocketClientLite.PCL/README.md

 ### Client Ping

-Version 7.0 introduced the *client ping* feature, which enabling the WebSocket client to send a ping message with a constant interval.
+Version 7.0 introduced the *client ping* feature, which enabling the WebSocket client to send a ping message with a predefined constant interval.

-It is possible to include a message as part of the client ping.
-The `clientPingMessage` parameter is optional and the default value is null.
-The behavior for the null value is to not include any message, as part of the ping.
+It is also possible to include a message as part of the client ping.
+The `clientPingMessage` parameter is optional and the default value is `null`.
+When the value is `null` (default) the behavior is to not include any message as part of the ping.

 ```csharp
 var websocketConnectionObservable =